Analysis | The state of the pandemic, in nine charts

 If we look at the change in testing and new cases by state since June 1, we see how those things correlate.
 States with more testing and more cases relative to the beginning of the month (at upper right) generally have also seen increases in the rate of positive tests being returned.

-In the case of Florida and Arizona, they’re seeing a lot more new cases each day than they did June 1, while the rate at which testing has expanded has grown more slowly.
+In the case of Florida and Arizona, they are seeing a lot more new cases each day than they did June 1, while the rate at which testing has expanded has grown more slowly.
 (That dashed diagonal line shows a rate of growth in testing and in new cases that’s equivalent.
 Circles over that line are seeing cases grow faster than testing.)
 States where new cases have fallen are also seeing dropping positivity rates.
-It’s a good indicator of how things are evolving.
+It is a good indicator of how things are evolving.

-Florida and Arizona stand out in another way: They’re two of the four states powering the new surge in cases.
+Florida and Arizona stand out in another way: They are two of the four states powering the new surge in cases.
 The others are California and Texas.
 Those states together are adding an average of more than 16,000 new cases a day — far more than New York added each day on average at its peak.

 When you adjust for population, the increase becomes more stark.
 Arizona, for example, has seen a huge surge in per capita daily cases, nearly a seven-day average of 40 per 100,000 residents.
 At its peak, New York was averaging about 50 new cases per 100,000 people each day.
-By this metric, too, California fades a bit: it’s adding a lot of cases, but it’s a big state.
+By this metric, too, California fades a bit: It’s adding a lot of cases, but it’s a big state.

 As the administration points out, the growth of new cases in these states isn’t even.
 Los Angeles, for example, is seeing more growth than other parts of California.
-But that argument collapses a bit when you consider that the same is true of the U.S. more broadly: It’s these four states, not every state, which are particularly problematic.
-There are hotspots, as there have been from the beginning.
+But that argument collapses a bit when you consider that the same is true of the United States more broadly: It’s these four states, not every state, which are particularly problematic.
+There are hot spots, as there have been from the beginning.
 The issue is whether we treat these like an ongoing problem with a unified solution or as one-off crises to be dealt with as they emerge.

 The administration prefers the latter approach.
 The data above show one result of doing so.